AvishKaushik/code-editor/README.md

 ![image](https://user-images.githubusercontent.com/46262629/126040434-7499f2b6-45ca-4d72-a35c-7e6f1c0591f2.png)

 The main content contains the editor of the file and the live preview section as asked for.
-Live preview section works with a bit of the delay to make the UI more appealing and comfortable to the eye.
-Also, these script file can also contain too much of variables which can result in the crashing of the preview section, I implemented a timeout section which will give enough time to live preview section to compile the code.
+Live preview section works without any delay which will help us to process each and every step carefully and help to resolve the issues.

 ![image](https://user-images.githubusercontent.com/46262629/126040673-cf221d78-6deb-4d79-9f52-fc3ad6893454.png)